jr-marquez/Workshop_Confluent/labs/00_Setup-Env.md

 # Set up the environment for KSQLDB Hands-on Workshop

-Check if there are containers running
+Check if there are containers running **ONLY IF YOU DID PREVIOUSLY THE MONITORING WORKSHOP**
 ```bash
 docker ps
 ```